google/knative-gcp/docs/examples/cloudpubsubsource/README.md

    1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret.

+   1. By default, the Pub/Sub Topic will exist in the same project as your GKE cluster.
-   1. If you are [managing multiple project](../../install/managing-multiple-projects.md), be careful to specify the `project` where you want your Google Cloud resources resides.
+   However, if you are [managing multiple projects](../../install/managing-multiple-projects.md), then you can specify `spec.project`, which is the Google Cloud Project that the Topic exists in.

    ```shell
    gcloud pubsub topics create testing --project=your-project-id